And God looked down on all He had made and said, “Now, I need a caretaker.”

 And so should we.

-On Sunday, our nation will pause to honor our fathers.
+Soon, our nation will pause to honor our fathers.
 While our fathers aren’t perfect, they do deserve recognition for the good that they do and the love they give.

 Many father children, but few are truly fathers.